Skip to main content

 cv01

-After applying this setting, the server will no longer send audio.
+Note: This will prevent audio from Inworld's TTS interacting with your project, after applying this setting, the server will no longer send audio.

-(Optional) Enable Log of Utterance
+3. (Optional) Enable Log of Utterance

 cv04

-Here's an example of how to use this repo: UnityRuntimeTextToSpeech's API:
+Here is an example of how to use this repo: UnityRuntimeTextToSpeech's API:

 public class TestSpeech : MonoBehaviour